 "We will be coming out again and we will be calling on all those around the area who oppose fascism and the politics of the EDL to come and join us in a peaceful protest.
-There will be more than 3,000 of us."
+There will be more than

 Twenty people were arrested after scuffles broke out and missiles thrown between EDL and anti-EDL campaigners at the junction of Bromley Road and Forest Road on September 1.

 Three people were subsequently charged for possessing offensive weapons or provoking violence in the anti-EDL protest and one EDL campaigner was charged with harassment.

 Miss Bolt said: "We are following all that up with the police.
 It was overwhelmingly a peaceful demonstration."